Is Europe still a safe travel destination?

 General alert

-The US State Deptartment issued a general alert for travelers in Europe back in May, after attacks in Sweden, Russia, France and Britain.
+The US State Department issued a general alert for travelers in Europe back in May, after attacks in Sweden, Russia, France and Britain.
 It cautions Americans to "always be alert to the possibility that terrorist sympathizers or self-radicalized extremists may conduct attacks with little or no warning."

-Britain's Foreign Office tells travelers attempted terrorist attacks are "very likely" in a number of European countries, including Belgium, France and Germany, although the British government acknowledges that the threat of attack at home is also "critical."
+Britain's Foreign Office tells travelers that attempted terrorist attacks are "very likely" in a number of European countries, including Belgium, France and Germany, although the British government acknowledges that the threat of attack at home is "severe."

 By many counts however, Europe remains one of the world's safest places.